camelya58/kafka-postgres-ubuntu/README.md

 The default value is "create-drop" that means to create and then destroy the schema at the end of the session.

 In a JPA-based app, you can choose to let Hibernate create the schema or use schema.sql, but you cannot do both.
-Make sure to disable spring.jpa.hibernate.ddl-auto if you use schema.sql.
+Make sure to disable spring.jpa.hibernate.ddl-auto if you use a schema.sql.

 Spring Boot automatically creates the schema of an embedded DataSource.
 Phrase "spring.datasource.initialization-mode=always" meant that you want it from spring boot.

+Phrase "logging.level.org.hibernate.SQL=DEBUG" allows to see sql query created by jpa for you.

 ## Step 8
 Create main class and set there a consumer using annotations @EnableKafka for class and @KafkaListener for method.